davidp1404/kind-dev/README.md

 # kind-dev
-Dev environment base on kind
+Dev environment based on kind
 Just a scripted development environment based on kind.